FlinnBurgess/cli-cbt/README.md

-This tool is based off of the book "Learned Optimism" It's purpose is to train your mind to have a more positive explanatory style.
-What is meant by explanatory style is the way that you describe and explain events that happen around you.
+This tool is based off of the book "Learned Optimism"

+It's purpose is to train your mind to have a more positive explanatory style - the way that you describe and explain events that happen around you.

 ## Installation
 To start using the tool, clone the directory to your machine and then navigate to the folder in your terminal and run `./cli-cbt`